federgraph/RiggVar-RG38/doc/RotaForm1.md

 Eventually I guess we will probably keep only one button, Super Display or Super Quick.

 I have done extra test projects to be able to test out the display list approach.
-I recognize that will be difficult to do proper testing within this project.
+I recognize that it will be difficult to do proper testing within this project.

 ### End of Super